 Transient LES relaxations appear to be the most common way in which acid reflux occurs.
-Although there are available drugs that prevent relaxations, they have too many side effects to be generally useful.
+Although there is an available drug that prevents relaxations (baclofen), it has side effects that are too frequent to be generally useful.
 Much attention is being directed at the development of drugs that prevent these relaxations without accompanying side effects.

 Get the latest treatment options.